dangtom700/StudyApp_V2_May18_2024/data/Task List.md

 - [ ] Read a chapter of [[BOOKS/basic engineering science.pdf|basic engineering science]]
 - [ ] Read a chapter of [[BOOKS/the death of expertise the campaign against established knowledge and why it matters.pdf|the death of expertise the campaign against established knowledge and why it matters]]
 - [ ] Read a chapter of [[BOOKS/introduction to texture analysis macrotexture microtexture and orientation mapping.pdf|introduction to texture analysis macrotexture microtexture and orientation mapping]]

+Wed, May 29, 2024

+- [ ] Read a chapter of [[BOOKS/mastering large language models.pdf|mastering large language models]]
+- [ ] Read a chapter of [[BOOKS/semiconductor microchips and fabrication a practical guide to theory and manufacturing.pdf|semiconductor microchips and fabrication a practical guide to theory and manufacturing]]
+- [ ] Read a chapter of [[BOOKS/what every engineer should know about the internet of things.pdf|what every engineer should know about the internet of things]]